 Secondly, they could try and sell you a lemon – remember “it’s a great deal!” , “I’m thinking of my commission!”

 Thirdly, the could treat you fairly and help you find somewhere to buy.

 Of course, if you get a team in place, get a mortgage agreement in principle, and do your homework, then you’ll present yourself as a pro.
 The work is truly worth it and will make the transaction so much easier.

 Giving up without a fight

-Don’t make any of these common first time buyer mistakes.
+You don’t need make any of these first time buyer mistakes.
 Remember to act within your limits, seek the right advice, and do your homework.
 If you then you’ll buy property like a pro!